flutter/website/src/docs/cookbook/effects/drag-a-widget.md

-The user can drop a `LongPressDraggable` wherever they choose, but dropping the draggable has no effect unless it’s dropped on top of a `DropTarget`.
-When the user drops a draggable on top of a `DropTarget` widget, the `DropTarget` widget can either accept or reject the data from the draggable.
+The user can drop a `LongPressDraggable` wherever they choose, but dropping the draggable has no effect unless it’s dropped on top of a `DragTarget`.
+When the user drops a draggable on top of a `DragTarget` widget, the `DragTarget` widget can either accept or reject the data from the draggable.

 In this recipe, the user should drop a menu item on a